When

 high-temperature low-shrink resin and the best quality fiberglass mat.

-We don't use cloth because it will eventually print throug the
+We don't use cloth because it will eventually print throug

 gel coat and ruin the exterior paint's finish.
-After the

 main shell is laid, it is rough trimmed.
 Then it goes to the

-assembly shop where it is put in a jig where the inner panels are bonded and holes for the
+assembly shop where it is put in a jig where the inner panels are bonded and

 lights are cut.
-Then, each body is hand-fit to its chassis
+Then, each body is hand-fit to

 so that you know that the doors, hood and trunk will function perfectly

-when you pick up your kit.
+when you pick

-Do you offer an aluminum body?
+an aluminum body?
+Sorry, no.

-Sorry, no. While we use aluminum panels
+use aluminum panels

 for most of the inner panels, we don't have an aluminum body skin.